wolfgangr/guntaPERL/setup/README-systemd.md

 ### `install.sh`
 To be called as root.
 Copies the unit file to `/where/ever/it/belongs`
-and performs the required systemctl acrobatic.
+and performs the required `systemctl` acrobatic.
 Don't like it?
 Don't trust me?
 Different configurations?
 Do it manually!

 ### `guntamatic.service`
-The **unit file** where systemd magic starts off.
+... is the **unit file** where `systemd magic` starts off.
 `man systemd.service` might be a good start to rtfM.
-`/etc/systemd/system/guntamatic.service` might be a good place for it on recent systemd debian.
+`/etc/systemd/system/guntamatic.service` might be a good place for it on recent `systemd` debian.
 'works for me', at least.

-Important deviations from minimal systemd howto templates:
+Important deviations from minimalistic `systemd` howto-templates:

 #### `Type=notify`
-says that the systemd wait until we report succesful start.
+says that the `systemd` wait until **we report** succesful start.
 I let the watchdog do this, and only if it finds recent rrd updates.
-So of anything goes wrong (software, LAN, cauldron, power ,....) we are not able to start the demon.
+So, if anything goes wrong (software, LAN, cauldron, power ,....) we are not able to start the demon.
 I think this is OK in a stable environment.

 #### `NotifyAccess=all`
 is required to use cmd line `systemd-notify` notify tool.
-I did not find any PERL binding to libnotify. `system(systemd-notify)` does the job, but reports to systemd with it's own PID.
+I did not find any PERL binding to libnotify. `system(systemd-notify)` does the job, but gets spawned as an owen process and thus reports to systemd with it's own PID.
 We go with that.
-No need for a hight security environment here.
+No need for paranoia here.

 #### `User=`
 #### `WorkingDirectory=`
-... are real advantages compared to cron.
+... are real advantages compared to `cron`.
 Knowing who and where is coming makes live much easier.
+#### `ExecStart=`
-`ExecStart` is the path to our `start.sh`.
+is the (full) path to our `start.sh`.
+#### `SyslogIdentifier=guntamatic-logger`
-`SyslogIdentifier=guntamatic-logger`: all STDERR goes to `/var/log/syslog`.
-We want to have tagged it with a mnemonic string for easy read and grep.
+ since all `STDERR` goes to `/var/log/syslog`, we want to have tagged it with a mnemonic string for easy read and grep.
 For the rest, see the watchdoc section.

 ### `start.sh`